 Lauren Johnson

-Sandy graduated from Wesselley College and has a masters degree in law.
-Sandy has served on the boards of the LA Children’s museum, National board of the Girl Scouts and worked as a lawyer in the entertainment industry.
-Sandy supports “all hands on deck” efforts to promote and preserve Democracy across the country, with special attention to her home state of Michigan.
+Sandy graduated from Wellesley College and has a law degree from Boston University School of Law.
+Sandy has served on the boards of the Children's Museum of Los Angeles, the national board of A Presidential Classroom for Young Americans and worked as an attorney in the entertainment industry.
+Sandy supports "all hands on deck" efforts to promote and preserve democracy across the country, with special attention to her home state of Michigan.

 Community Advisory Committee